danhipke/danhipke.github.io/index.md

 <p style="text-align:center"><i>Preliminary wearable housing design.</i></p>

-##### Circuit Schematic
 <div style="padding-top:8px;padding-bottom:12px">
 <img src="https://github.com/danhipke/danhipke.github.io/raw/master/images/Schematic.png" style="width:800px;border:2px solid black;display:block;margin-left:auto;margin-right:auto">
 </div>

-The wearable device will use an Atmega 328 microprocessor connected to the RF module using the SPI interface.
-Power will be either connected directly to the battery or using a regulator to maintain 3.3V, such as MCP1252.
+<p style="text-align:center"><i>Circuit Schematic - The wearable device will use an Atmega 328 microprocessor connected to the RF module using the SPI interface.
+Power will be either connected directly to the battery or using a regulator to maintain 3.3V, such as MCP1252.</i></p>

-***

-##### Testing
 <div style="padding-top:8px;padding-bottom:12px">
 <img src="https://github.com/danhipke/danhipke.github.io/raw/master/images/testing.jpg" style="width:800px;border:2px solid black;display:block;margin-left:auto;margin-right:auto">
 </div>

-The components set up on a breadboard using DIP packages for testing.
+<p style="text-align:center"><i>The components set up on a breadboard using DIP packages for testing.</i></p>

-***

 #### Energy Regulator
 The regulator will initially be a Bluetooth-controlled outlet that plugs into an existing home outlet.
 By communicating with the desktop application through Bluetooth connection, this Bluetooth-controlled outlet will regulate the flow of electricity from the outlet to the electronic to be controlled.
 For our demo, we will be using a lamp/light source plugged into this outlet.